njbirth/gap-spam/README.md

 - `-p <pattern>`: The pattern of the newly generated blocks (Default: `1111111`).
 - `--range <range>`: The size of the window in which the new blocks are searched (Default: 500).
 - `--hide-progress`: Don't show any progress output.
 The summary at the end of program execution is still shown.
 If you don't want any output at all, just send everything to `/dev/null`.
-- `--strong`: Only use block pairs that strongly support a tree topology.
+- `--all`: Use all block pairs, regardless of strong or weak support (by default, only pairs that strongly support a topology are used).
 - `--weak`: Only use block pairs that weakly support a tree topology.
-(If `--strong` and `--weak` are both set, `--weak` is ignored.)
+(If `--all` and `--weak` are both set, `--weak` is ignored.)

 ### Input file